shabbir12hasan/the_best_of_EA_game_fifa_18/README.md

 #### Creating a histogram for all players, counting their gowing potential.
 <p align="center"><img src="https://github.com/shabbir12hasan/the_best_of_EA_game_fifa_18/blob/master/graphs/player_growth.png" width="850"/></p>

-#### It could be seen that lot of players have growing potential of 0, which making our data look a bit unclear.
-Lets consider more towards players who have growing potential more than 20.
+#### It could be seen that lot of players have growing potential of 0, showing lot of people do not have any growth scope in the game.
+Lets consider more towards players who have growing potential of 20 or more.
 <p align="center"><img src="https://github.com/shabbir12hasan/the_best_of_EA_game_fifa_18/blob/master/graphs/player_growth_above20.png" width="850"/></p>
 It could be seen that there are quite a few players which could make really good team in fifa, as their potential growth is very high.